Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Generalizing relative hyperbolicity

 We record a useful corollary of Theorem \ref{ipchar} (cf. Proposition \ref{x1x2}).

 \begin{cor} Let $G$ be a group, $\Hl$ a collection of subgroups of $G$, $X_1, X_2\subseteq G$ relative generating sets of $G$ with respect to $\Hl$.
 Suppose that $|X_1\triangle X_2|<\infty $.
-Then $\Hl\h (G, X_1)$ if and only if $\Hl \h (G, H_2)$. \end{cor}
+Then $\Hl\h (G, X_1)$ if and only if $\Hl \h (G, X_2)$. \end{cor}

-\begin{proof} It is convenient to use the combination of the two definition of hyperbolically embedded subgroups from Theorem \ref{ipchar}.
+\begin{proof} It is convenient to use both definitions of hyperbolically embedded subgroups from Theorem \ref{ipchar}.
 Suppose that $\Hl\h (G, X_1)$.
 We first note that $G$ is weakly hyperbolic relative to $\Hl$ and $X_2$ by Proposition \ref{x1x2}.
 Further observe that if $(H_\lambda , \d_\lambda ^X)$ is locally finite, where the relative metric $\d_\lambda ^X$ on $H_\lambda $ is defined using some subset $X\subseteq G$, then for every $Y\subseteq X$, $(H_\lambda , \d_ \lambda ^Y)$ is also locally finite, where $\d_ \lambda ^Y$ is defined using $Y$.
 Indeed this follows directly from the definition of the relative metric.
 Hence it suffices to prove that $\Hl\h (G, X_1\cup X_2)$.
 Thus without loss of generality, we can assume that $X_1\subseteq X_2$.
 By induction, we can further reduce this to the case $X_2=X_1\cup \{ t\}$.
 The proof in this case will be done using the isoperimetric characterization of hyperbolically embedded subgroups.

 Let

 be a strongly bounded relative presentation of $G$ with respect to $X_1$ and $\Hl $ with relative isoperimetric function $Cn$.
 Let $V$ be a word in $X_1\sqcup \mathcal H $ representing $t$ in $G$.
 Then